Surface instabilities in laminar compressible boundary layers with sublimation: Conclusion

 \section{Conclusion}

-The formulation for local linear stability analysis of sublimating surfaces is presented for a compressible boundary layer over a camphor plate.
-Temporal stability analysis is performed on sublimating baseflows, where hot walls were found to destabilize the laminar surface mode.
-The critical wavenumber corresponding to the maximum growth rate aligns with experimental observations of crosshatching wavelengths in turbulent flows.
-Our analysis also suggests that two-dimensional (i.e., spanwise-constant) surface modes are most unstable when $T_r\leq 1.14$, while three-dimensional modes are most unstable when $T_r > 1.14$.
-The developed linear stability framework can be used to investigate surface instabilities, which may be used to explain the formation of crosshatching.
-Future work may explore the effects of turbulent baseflows and other instability mechanisms such as inelastic deformation.
+The formulation for local linear stability analysis of ablating surfaces is presented and applied to a compressible boundary layer over a sublimating plate.
+Temporal stability analysis is performed on sublimating baseflows, where hot walls are found to destabilize the laminar surface mode.
+The unstable surface mode contains a critical wavenumber and orientation, aligning with experimental observations of crosshatching patterns in turbulent flows.
+While the comparison between laminar and turbulent flows is not conclusive, it may suggest a common underlying mechanism and motivates continued study through linear stability methods.
+The three-dimensional analysis reveals a transition in the dominant mode orientation from streamwise, to sonic, to spanwise as the temperature ratio, $T_r$ increases.
+The presented linear framework can be used to further investigate surface instabilities under more conditions, including turbulent flows, and to explore additional mechanisms, such as inelastic deformation or liquid layer models.
+The analysis can also be extended to study non-modal effects and assess whether transient growth contributes to surface pattern formation.

 \backsection[Funding]{This work was supported by the LDRD Program at Sandia National Laboratories.
 Sandia is managed and operated by NTESS under DOE NNSA contract DE-NA0003525.}

 \backsection[Declaration of interests]{The authors report no conflict of interest.}